By Balanced Garage Doors

 HOW DO GARAGE DOOR EXTENSION SPRINGS WORK?

 Extension springs are an older garage door technology that uses a 2-spring system placed at each end of the garage door.
 Homebuilders like them because they are an easier and less expensive garage system to install, but they tend to be more costly for homeowners to maintain than a torsion spring system.

 The following diagram shows the components of a typical extension spring system.

 Energy is produced and dissipated by the stretching and contraction of a tightly wound wire coil.
-Extension springs stretch almost twice their coiled length when closing a garage door and remain in their maximum stressed extent for long periods when the door is closed.
+Extension springs stretch almost twice their coiled length when closing a garage door and remain at their maximum stressed extent for long periods when the door is closed.
 You can detect the onset of metal fatigue when the coils begin to stretch out and lose their tightness.

-In addition to being noisier, the end connections of an extension spring on average are more fragile than the body of the spring and many times fail prematurely.
+In addition to being noisier, the end connections of an extension spring, on average, are more fragile than the body of the spring and many times fail prematurely.
 When an extension spring breaks, it is recommended that both springs be replaced to maintain a properly balanced garage door.

 CONVERTING A GARAGE EXTENSION SPRING SYSTEM TO A TORSION SPRING

 When our technicians explain the advantages of a properly calibrated torsion spring system to a customer with an extension spring system, some convert to the torsion spring system because the future savings from lower repair costs will offset the additional cost of conversion.
 Plus, the customer benefits from having a much faster, quieter, and smoother operating garage door.